The Buckinghams: History

 By mid-1968, the Buckinghams had parted company with Guercio and Columbia Records assigned staff producer Jimmy Wisner to work with the group on their fourth album, In One Ear and Gone Tomorrow.
-The album featured material written by Grebb, Giammarese, and Tufano.
-Despite the release of a new single, "Back in Love Again", they were unable to duplicate their 1967 success without Guercio, who went on to take the "brass rock" concept further with Blood, Sweat & Tears and Chicago.
+The album featured material written by Grebb, Giammarese and Tufano.

+Despite the release of a new single, "Back in Love Again", it ended up stalling on the Billboard chart at No. 57, and they were unable to duplicate their 1967 success without Guercio, who went on to take the "brass rock" concept further with Blood, Sweat & Tears and Chicago.
 Also, a "Buckinghams Day" in Chicago was cancelled when it was learned that some of the band members were arrested for possession of illegal drugs.
+It was later determined that marijuana had been found belonging to the band's roadies, and all charges were eventually dropped when the police failed to prove their case.
+The story of the charges made headlines, but the retraction and resolution of the case as being innocent did not.

+Ultimately, restitution came in the form of recognition as The Buckinghams were inducted into the Iowa Rock & Roll Hall of Fame in September 2019 and the 2022 Inaugural Class of the Illinois Rock and Roll Hall of Fame.

 By late 1968, Grebb and Fortuna had left and were replaced by keyboardist John Turner and original bassist Bachman, who had gone on to join the band Saturday's Child after leaving the Buckinghams.
 There were no more hits, though, and the band dissolved in early 1970.

-Columbia released a double compilation record of their old material in 1975 called Made in Chicago.
+Columbia released a double compilation record of their two Guercio era albums, Time and Changes and Portraits, in 1975 under the title Made in Chicago.

 After the break-up, Tufano and Giammarese formed the duo Tufano & Giammarese and recorded three albums for Lou Adler's record label, Ode Records, forming a touring band in time for their second album.
 Drummer John Poulos, who had secured the Ode Records recording contract for the duo, became a manager of several rock bands, including the Boyzz from Illinoizz.
 Poulos died of drug-related heart failure on March 26, 1980.